The following PI & Clinical Negligence practice note provides comprehensive and up to date legal information covering:

 The regulations were made on 6 November 2014 with many of them effective 21 days after that, ie 27 November 2014, in accordance with reg 1, with the remaining Regulations effective from 1 April 2015.

 The statutory duty of candour is effective from 27 November 2014 as is the fit and proper persons test for directors of a health service body (for all NHS bodies and April 2015 for all other organisations).
-GPs, dentists, private healthcare and adult social care services are not currently required to inform patients about events which 'could' result in significant harm but have not
+GPs, dentists, private healthcare and adult social care services are not currently required to inform patients about events which ‘could’ result in significant harm

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.